dogukangoker/qr-menu-creator/README.md

 ```
 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to me at dogukangkr1234@gmail.com